 If you are unable to bring your donation to our ReStore,

 To inquire about a pick up:

-(If you are sending an e-mail please be sure to include your name, phone number and the town you are calling from).
+(If you are sending an e-mail, please be sure to include: your name, phone number and the town where the items are located.)

 Check out our service area to see if your town is serviced by our Habitat Chapter/Affiliate here.